andymckay/blog/_posts/2014-08-25-private-school.md

 I've been a bit out of touch recently with holidays, so I'm catching up on the BC teachers situation and what looks like an attempt by the BC Government to destroy public education.

-This week the Minister <a href="http://bcparentinfo.ca/">launched a website</a> giving "some of the options available to you".
+This week the Minister <a href="http://bcparentinfo.ca/">launched a website</a> giving "<a href="http://www.timescolonist.com/news/local/b-c-teachers-union-blasts-province-for-media-talks-1.1324577">some of the options available to you</a>".
 So what are my options?
 No public school system?
 Let's try private school.
 Here's a preliminary search.

 My daughters are aged 8 and 10 and enjoy an excellent education in the public school system in French Immersion in North Vancouver, despite the Government.
 I also consider the school an excellent part of the local community.